 According to the RCAT website, the process requires pros to meet certain qualifications, apply and submit materials such as credit references, business references and pass a safety exam.
 The license is good for one year and renewal requires continual education.
 There is a fee for the license and exam.
 For RCAT members, there is a $200 discount.
 Remember, you will be licensed as an individual and not as a business.
 If you are getting your license, it’s a good idea to have your employees get theirs as well.

 Other Texas Requirements

-Texas does require roofing pros to have at least general liability insurance; however, it’s always a good idea to have a policy.
-This not only protects you if an accident was to happen, but the homeowner as well.
+The state of Texas does not require roofing pros to have general liability insurance; however, it’s always a good idea to have a policy.
+This not only protects you if an accident were to happen, but it covers homeowners as well.
 If you’re looking for further protection from claims, professional liability insurance is a great option for roofers.
-A roofing project is a big deal to a homeowner and something that can certainly cause further damage to a house if a mistake is made or something is done incorrectly.
+A roofing project is a big deal to a homeowner.
+If something goes wrong, it can cause a lot of damage and cost a good chunk of change.
 This type of insurance protects you and your employees from any claims of errors in your work.
 To learn more, see A Guide To Insurance For Contractors.